Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 On headset controls include two rollers for mix and headset volume, a mute button, and a button to switch between different presets.
 All these buttons are small and unobtrusive, but you need to learn them for quick in-game changes, a process that can be quite challenging when fumbling for the right volume roller (both are located beside each other on the same side) or trying to find the tiny mute button.
 It’s not very fun to learn these controls.

 Another disappointing design decision was the use of USB ports.
 Turtle Beach really wants the Stealth 420X Plus to be fully wireless.
 It’s a noble goal, but unlike the Astro A50, the 420X Plus divides up wireless transmission and charging.
 You need one USB port for charging, and one to plug in the dongle for wireless transmission.
-That means at any given time you need at least one and often two USB ports cleared, which only gives you one USB port left on the Xbox One to use for other accessories like TV tuners, external hard drives, and so on.
+That means at any given time, you need at least one and often two USB ports cleared, which only gives you one USB port left on the Xbox One to use for other accessories like TV tuners, external hard drives, and so on.
 That’s asking a bit much of the invested Xbox player.
+Read our Turtle Beach Ear Force XO Seven Pro review for another great Xbox One option.
+However, if you are a PC gamer, you are covered there as well with our Turtle Beach Ear Force Z300 review.

 The 420X Plus is another headset that makes an extra effort to go wireless for Xbox One, which does earn it some points.
 But “going wireless” doesn’t automatically mean great sound quality, so let’s talk about just how well the headset performed.